 Additional information to support reporting requirements

-Students who commenced their course of study prior to 2010 and are undertaking a unit of study in the discipline of nursing or teaching are to be coded 5.
+Students who commenced their course of study prior to 2010 and are undertaking a unit of study in the discipline of nursing or teaching are:

-All other Commonwealth supported students commencing or continuing a course of study are to be coded 7 (unless they are exempt).

-For information on how to report element 392 for revisions to pre-2013 student data please refer to the glossary - Maximum Student Contribution Indicator.
+to be coded 5 for units of study with a census dates before 1 January 2021

+to be coded according to the allowable values above for units if study with a census date on or after 1 January 2021

+Please see Maximum student contributions for more guidance about the coding of pre-2021 students.

 For more information about terms used in these guidelines, see the Glossary.